 Clicking on the graphs button will prompt the report to open the Expense Pivot Tab.
 This tab will be populated with data from the account detail sheet that the graph button was clicked on.
 The graph displays 3 separate plots that include the total budget, which is the obligated project budget to date.
-Next is the Spend Plan which is the sum of the total expenses to date plus projected expenses.
+Next is the Spend Plan which is the cumulative average budget by month.
+This is an approximation of the level at which a grant should be spent out per month based on the current budget to see full burn out before the end of the project's period of performance.
+If another increment of funding is received the spend plan will recalculate based on the new total budget and performance period.
 Finally, the Cumulative Spend plot displays the total project expenses to date.
 All three plots are shown over fiscal month.
 Drop down filtering menus are also available to change the range of fiscal months and the account.
 Filtering by fiscal month is useful if only a short span such as a single quarter of performance period is desired to be analyzed.